cx-cloud-101/speedtest-workshop/azure/measuring-speed.md

 Measuring internet speed with Speedtest.net
 -------------------------------------------
 [Speedtest.net](http://www.speedtest.net/) is a site used by many (including major ISP's like Get) to measure internet speed from a user machine.
 Reliably measuring internet speed can be a tricky subject, as you need to download and upload a bunch of different files to measure the actual speed with any kind of repeatability.
-Luckily we can use the open source package [SpeedTest](https://www.nuget.org/packages/SpeedTest/), that replicates the test performed by speedtest.net, using their test-servers.
+Luckily we can use our open source package [SpeedTest](https://www.nuget.org/packages/Cloud101.SpeedTest/), that replicates the test performed by speedtest.net, using their test-servers.

 Start by adding the SpeedTest package and resolving all dependencies: